Adaptive Hamiltonian Variational Integrators and Symplectic Accelerated Optimization: Adaptive Integrators and Variational Error Analysis

+However, the Poincar\'e transformed Hamiltonian might be degenerate so we cannot apply the usual implicit function theorem, and need to establish the invertibility of the discrete Legendre transform $\mathbb{F}^-H_d^{\pm}$ in a different way.

-We assume the original Hamiltonian, $H(q,p)$, is nondegenerate.
-Then, we will show that the exact discrete right Hamiltonian can be reduced to a particular form and the extended variables $p^t_1$ and $q_1^t$ can be solved for explicitly.
+The strongest general result we have been able to establish involves the case where the original Hamiltonian is autonomous, i.e., $H=H(q,p)$, and nondegenerate, and the monitor function is autonomous as well.
+These assumptions hold for an interesting and useful class of problems, and we will show that the exact discrete left and right Hamiltonians can be reduced to a particular form and that the extended variables $p^t_1$ and $q_1^t$ can be solved for explicitly.
 As a result, the implicit function theorem is not needed with respect to these variables.
-Hamilton's equations of the transformed Hamiltonian, $\bar{H}(\bar{q},\bar{p})=g(q,p)\left( H(q,p) +p^t \right)$, are